awslabs/clickstream-analytics-on-aws/README.md

 - Configure [credential of aws cli][configure-aws-cli]
 - Install Node.js LTS version 18.17.0 or later
 - Install Docker Engine
+- Install pnpm `npm install -g pnpm@8.15.3`
-- Install the dependencies of the solution by executing the command `yarn install --check-files && npx projen`
+- Install the dependencies of the solution by executing the command `pnpm install && pnpm projen && pnpm nx build @aws/clickstream-base-lib`
 - Initialize the CDK toolkit stack into AWS environment (only for deploying via [AWS CDK][aws-cdk] for the first time), and run `npx cdk bootstrap`

 #### Deploy the web console